mrengy/vanguard-history/README.md

 # Site administration on servers
-[Connect to the server using SSH](https://wpengine.com/support/ssh-gateway/), and <a href="#composer-update">run "composer update"</a> there to update WordPress Core and your plugins to match what is specified in composer.json.
-Depending on how Composer was installed on the server, you may need to run "php composer.phar update" instead. **(verify once we get host set up)...**
+[Connect to the server using SSH](https://wpengine.com/support/ssh-gateway/), and <a href="#composer-update">run "php composer.phar update"</a> there to update WordPress Core and your plugins to match what is specified in composer.json.